Cool Tools

 Safety Gear

-1) Loaded sliding gloves -- best ones available.
+Best ones available.
 When you fall face down, these save the skin on the palm of your hand.
 They are also used for sliding.

-2) TSG Force 2 knee pads.
 Top of the line; you can put these on over long pants.

-NOTE: top image via the Northern California Downhill Skateboarding Association --sl
+NOTE: top image via the Northern California Downhill Skateboarding Association –sl